Create A Will With The Help Of A Trusted Winter Garden Lawyer

 Is A Will Enough?

 While a will is essential, it may not cover every aspect of your estate.
 A will alone does not avoid probate, the legal process of validating the will and distributing assets.
-Every person has different estate planning needs.
+Every person has different needs.
 For some, incorporating trusts into an estate plan can offer the answers they need to avoid probate and control asset distribution.
 Others may benefit from appointing guardians for their children.
-We can review your unique situation and develop an estate plan that meets your needs.
+We can review your unique situation and develop a plan that meets your needs.

 What Is The Difference Between A Will And A Trust?